joeydubey/comp3297-gnome/README.md

 When you start working on code, you don't want to disrupt the current system.
 We will be using git.
 Each time you want to work on a feature or a task, you'll create a new branch.
-Start by pulling all the current code from master `git pull` and then `git branch checkout sprint-number/description` to create a new independant branch.
+Start by pulling all the current code from master `git pull` and then `git checkout -b sprint-number/description` to create a new independant branch.
 You will now be on this new branch.
 Write all your code for this user story / individual task on this branch, adding code `git add .` to add all the changed files or `git add file-names` to add specific files, and making commits `git commit -m "descriptive commit message- what changes were made so we can track progress and rollback